srikantpatnaik/shell-scripts/README.rst

 ======

 This repository contain my personal scripts, please open the shell script to know more about the functionality.

+Few sensitive files moved to bitbucket.